PHPerKael/wan2_lora_trainer/README.md

 4. Enjoy training.

-**In case ComfyUI does not detect CL from visual studio or use Torch** :
+**INSTRUCTIONS TO USE TORCH NODES AND BLOCK SWAP (Only compatible with SPDA attention)** :
-If you want to use torch (not tested and not sure if this kind of compiling can work for training) or your instalation does not detect the CL tools from visual studio.
-You can create a custom bat adding a call pointing to your build tool
+If you want to use TORCH or your instalation does not detect the CL tools from visual studio.
+CREATE a custom bat adding a call pointing to your build tools (Visual studio build tools need to be installed)
 Example:
 ```
 @echo off